-- Approved – user’s request was successful, and your page will be removed from the index, or Google will no longer show it for queries related to the removed content.
+- Approved – the user’s request was successful, and your page will be removed from the index, or Google will no longer show it for queries related to the removed content.

-- Denied: Outdated content not in index – reported content is not in the indexed version.
+- Denied: Outdated content not in the index – reported content is not in the indexed version.
 You might have removed it already, or the user entered incorrect content.

 - Denied: Page not indexed – the page reported by the user is not indexed.

 - Denied: Page not removed – the page reported by the user still exists.